knopkem/pacsnode/DOCS/feature-matrix.md

 ### 🔴 Critical (blocks clinical use)

-1. **Authentication & RBAC** — no patient data should be accessible without login
+1. **Authorization coverage hardening** — login, roles, and OIDC bearer validation exist, but policy coverage still needs to be completed and reviewed across every workflow
 2. **TLS termination** — at minimum via reverse proxy (Nginx/Caddy), ideally native
 3. **CORS tightening** — replace `permissive()` with configured origins
 4. **PHI log filtering** — enforce the stated “no PHI in logs” policy at the logging boundary